5 Experiencing Your Future

 Figure 5.2: You might be surprised by what kinds of experience are relevant on your CV.
 There are lots of experiences beyond paid work such as projects and extra-curricular activities you’ve been involved in that tell a story about who you are and what you are capable of.
 What’s relevant sketch by Visual Thinkery is licensed under CC-BY-ND

-5.2 Why is experience so valuable?
+5.2 Why is Experience so Valuable?

 You are much more than your grades, because your education is only a part of who you are.
 You are the sum total of your experiences, this is one of the reasons that experience is so valuable, see figure 5.3.
 It’s common for students to be focused on their grades, whether those grades are low, middling or or high.
 At the extremes, if you have got lower grades than you’d like, you might be anxious or unhappy about them.
 If you’ve got higher grades, you’re probably focussed on keeping them high.
 While its important to focus on getting the best grades you can, employers are interested in the whole you rather than narrowly focusing on your academic education.
 Alongside your academic achievements, there is also your:

-• 💰 Experience paid work, see section 8.6.4
+• 💰 Experience paid work, see section 8.7.4

-• 💪 Projects of all kinds, see section 8.6.5
+• 💪 Projects of all kinds, see section 8.7.5

-• 🏆 Leadership and awards if you have or can demonstrate any, see section 8.6.6
+• 🏆 Leadership and awards if you have or can demonstrate any, see section 8.7.6

 Experience is one of the best ways to develop know-how.
 While your formal education and academic study can help you develop know-what, you need to complement this knowledge with a range of experiences and on-the-job learning.
 This astronaut is training to work in microgravity by completing tasks underwater in a space suit.
 Like the astronaut, your education needs to combine academic study, with practical experience on-the-job.
 Public domain image of Christer Fuglesang training in the Neutral Buoyancy Laboratory (NBL) by NASA on Wikimedia Commons w.wiki/3WBf adapted using the Wikipedia App.